 Ny-Ålesund Research Station is the most international research community.
 Kings Bay AS is the landowner, safety and logistics manager and The Norwegian Polar Institute is the station host.
 In cooperation they receive researchers from Asia, Europe, and North America.
 Researchers from 10 different countries have permanent research infrastructure in the settlement.

-Longyearbyen is the administrative center of Svalbard.
-The community features the Svalbard Science Center, which houses the two most prominent research institutions in Svalbard; The University Center in Svalbard (UNIS) and the Norwegian Polar Institute.
-The EISCAT Svalbard Radar, run by institutions from China, Finland, Japan, Norway, Sweden and the United Kingdom, is located on the outskirts of Longyearbyen.
+Longyearbyen is the administrative center of Svalbard, where you will find the Svalbard Science Center.
+It houses the two most prominent research institutions in Svalbard: The University Center in Svalbard (UNIS) and the Norwegian Polar Institute.
+Some international research institutions have offices there, and you will also find the offices of Svalbard Science Forum and SIOS in the building.
+The Czech Arctic Research Station is a close neighbour and has a field station in Billefjorden.
+The EISCAT Svalbard Radar, run by institutions from China, Finland, Japan, Norway, Sweden, and the United Kingdom, is located on the outskirts of Longyearbyen.

-Barentsburg, a settlement run by the Russian coal mining company Trust Arktikugol, is also a hub for Russian research in Svalbard.
-A number of institutions affiliated with the Russian Academy of Sciences (RAS) and the Federal Service for Hydrometeorology and Environmental Monitoring in Russia (Roshydromet) run research and monitoring programs in Barentsburg.
+Barentsburg, a settlement run by the Russian coal mining company Trust Arcticugol, is also a hub for Russian research in Svalbard.
+Several institutions affiliated with the Russian Academy of Sciences (RAS) and the Federal Service for Hydrometeorology and Environmental Monitoring in Russia (Roshydromet) run research and monitoring programs in Barentsburg.